 In addition, 58 percent of U.S. associate degree recipients are in states with Centers.

-*Student Sucess Centers in these states were recently launched and are in the process of developing their websites.
+*Student Success Centers in these states were recently launched and are in the process of developing their websites.

-, which provides advice and resources for those seeking to launch a Center in their state.
+JFF has also developed a Student Success Center Toolkit, which provides guidance and resources for Network members, as well as those seeking to launch a Center in their state.